Political make-up of local councils in the United Kingdom: Scotland

 All 32 Scottish Councils had all their seats up for election by Single Transferable Vote in May 2022.
 Elections are on a five-year cycle and are next due in May 2027.
-Only two mainland councils are controlled by majority administrations: Dundee and West Dumbartonshire, who are controlled by Scottish Labour and the Scottish National Party, respectively.
+Only two mainland councils are controlled by majority administrations: West Dumbartonshire and Dundee, which are controlled by Scottish Labour and the Scottish National Party, respectively.
 The three island councils (Orkney, Shetland and the Western Isles) are each controlled by local independents.

 Political control may be held by minority governments (min), coalitions (co), joint leadership arrangements (j.l.) or partnership working arrangements (p.w.).